Defined benefit: What is a final salary pension and should I transfer?

 The advantages of transferring a final salary pension

-• You can vary your income as you wish
+You can vary your income according your needs.

-• Any unspent pension can be inherited by your beneficiaries, free of inheritance tax
+Any unspent pension can be inherited by your chosen beneficiaries.
+This is currently free of inheritance tax, but tax will be charged on inherited pensions from April 2027.

 The disadvantages of transferring a final salary pension